 After all it is another common sales motto that people buy from people they like.
 So there is absolutely no reason that you should ignore this and not spend at least a little time selling yourself.

-I recently visited with a client who was telling me how much they disliked their last account executive.
+I recently visited with a client who was telling me how much they disliked their last account manager.
 They said he didn’t listen to them and was only interested in pushing his own agenda in order to get a higher commission check.

 They thought he was in no way interested in helping them, rather only helping himself.